This Instant Pot rice recipe takes the guesswork out of making rice!

-- Allow to naturally release for 15 minutes.
-Do not release early or your rice may not be cooked.
+- Allow the pot to naturally release pressure for 15 minutes.
+Do not release early or the rice may not be cooked.

 Rice to Water Ratio

-The rice to water ratio in an Instant Pot is not the same as it is for stove top or what it shows on the package of rice.
-There is little evaporation in the IP so you need less water.
+The Instant Pot rice to water ratio is not the same as it is for stove top or what it shows on the package of rice.
+There is little evaporation in the IP, so you need less water.